 3/4 cup of baking soda

-5 drops of essential oil (flavour of your choice)
+5 drops of essential oil (scent of your choice)

 Small piece of breathable fabric (I picked burlap because I had some on hand)

-Step 2: Add essential oil to the baking soda.
+- Add essential oil to the baking soda.
 I have used peppermint, grapefruit, Balance, Purify to name a few (not all together, obviously).

-Step 3: Cut a small round piece of breathable fabric that will fit in the place of the lid.
-I used burlap but you could also use lace.
-Use whatever you have on hand.
+- Cut a small round piece of breathable fabric that will fit in the place of the lid.
+I used burlap but you could also use lace or whatever you have on hand.

 Related Posts - Check them Out